irsiksoftware/NeonLadderURP/README.md

 3. Follow the instructions provided in the `DownloadInstructions` files to download the asset.

 ## Relaunch Unity Editor
-1. Click the X at the top right of the Unity Editor to close the application.
+Exit the Unity Editor application by clicking the X at the top right of the Unity Editor application.
 > **Note:** You MUST RESTART the Unity Editor so that asset metadata refreshes the relationship between the source controlled animation controllers and the package-driven animations themselves, if you don't restart the game will NOT function as intended.
-3. Relaunch the game project from Unity Hub
+Relaunch the game project from Unity Hub
+1. Location the Unity Hub window (this should still be open, as we only closed the Unity Editor) if it was closed, relaunch Unity Hub
+2. Select Projects from Unity Hub
+3. Select project name (NeonLadderURP if you cloned via a shell, or NeonLadderURP-main if you downloaded and extracted) Wait for the project to load.

 ## Play the Scene (again)
 You should now be ready to click the "Play" button once again within the Unity Editor and see the main protagonists idle animations and be able to move left and right with the A/D or <-/-> (arrow keys)

 ## Conclusion
 Repeat Download Additional Assets Steps for all remaining packages. making sure to restart before attempting to "Play" the game
 > **Note:** The import process for large packages, like the `LeartesStudios` package (~30 GB), may take HOURS depending on your PC specs.

 You should now experience the game as if it were deployed to a specified build platform.